LearnOnDemandSystems/docs/tms/targets/class-enrollment-find.md

 - [How do I find a student's completed classes?](../tms-administrators/classes/enrollments-roster/find-students-completed-classes.md)
 - [How can I reuse search settings or create default settings on search pages?](../tms-administrators/tms-fundamentals/reuse-search-settings-or-create-default-settings-on-search-pages.md)

-To see all Help articles available for the TMS, you can click the **Home** button at the top of the window.
+To see all Help articles available for the Skillable TMS, you can click the **Home** button at the top of the window.